The Three-Ledger Methodology

 2.1 Immutable provenance, mutable methodology

-2.2 Inadequate multi-tenant compliance isolation
+2.2 Inadequate isolation across multiple tenants

 Industrial customers operate under disjoint regulatory regimes.
 A national hydrocarbons regulator, a state environmental authority, an offshore safety body, and a private commercial counterparty have different evidence requirements and different egress constraints.
-A platform that treats all tenants as rows in a shared database — discriminated only by tenant_id — cannot satisfy a customer whose contract or regulator requires a dedicated database, and cannot satisfy a customer whose regulator requires that data never leaves a specific physical jurisdiction.
+A platform that treats all tenants as rows in a shared database, discriminated only by tenant_id, cannot satisfy a customer whose contract or regulator requires a dedicated database, and cannot satisfy a customer whose regulator requires that data never leaves a specific physical jurisdiction.
 Compliance isolation is not a feature flag; it is a deployment topology, and the methodology must support multiple tiers of it from day one.

 2.3 Silent reconciliation of conflicting readings

-3. The methodology — three commitments
+3. The methodology: three commitments

 The methodology rests on three commitments.
 They are mutually reinforcing; weakening any one of them weakens the other two.

-3.1 Commitment 1: append-only ledgers
+3.1 Commitment 1: ledgers that only append

-3.2 Commitment 2: methodology-versioned derivations
+3.2 Commitment 2: derivations versioned by methodology

-3.3 Commitment 3: attested exports
+3.3 Commitment 3: exports attested cryptographically

 4. Three ledgers, kept distinct